mkidson/mkidson_obsidian_vault/MSc/To-Do files/Actually getting it over the line.md

 	- [x] PTB PIAF or just PIAF?
 PIAF is right but idk man
 	- [x] Andy doesn't want "monoenergetic" neutron energy fields.
 	- [x] Ask tanya how the scaling factor works
-	- [ ] fix capitalisation in all figures
+	- [x] fix capitalisation in all figures
 	- [x] remove references to the markers in captions, only in text
 	- [ ] check uncertainties on PTB (and IRSN)
 	- [ ] Check for linebreaks
-	- [ ] Fix units on the vertical for all plots
+	- [x] Fix units on the vertical for all plots
 	- [ ] Make brackets larger (latex it)
 	- [x] neutron fields with monoenergetic peak energies
+	- [ ] last spell check
+	- [ ] finish acknowledgements